annamisak/annamisak/_posts/digital/2015-10-09-cycling-safety.md

 title: Cycling Safety
 meta: Description of the portfolio piece will be needed to be added here to match the current page content.
 info: Description of the portfolio piece will be needed to be added here to match the current page content.
-bigimg: work/iso-big.jpg
+bigimg: work/cycling-big.jpg
-smallimg1: work/iso-small1.jpg
+smallimg1: work/cycling-small1.jpg
-smallimg2: work/iso-small2.jpg
+smallimg2: work/cycling-small2.jpg
-smallimg3: work/iso-small3.jpg
+smallimg3: work/cycling-small3.jpg
-altsmall: Crafting Typography
+altsmall: Cycling Safety
 image: work/cycling-small.jpg
 url: /work/
-alt: Title of Digital 3
+alt: Cycling Safety
 category: digital
 ---